 2) Your Coil is Too Old (Or Busted)

 If you’ve been vaping a while (anywhere from a few days to two weeks) and your coil, all of a sudden, starts tasting burnt it could mean the coil is dead.

 This means you have to replace it with a new, fresh one.

-If you’ve primed the current coil correctly, it is a sign you need to switch the coil – if your vape tastes burnt DO NOT continue to use it.
+If you’ve primed the current coil correctly, a burnt taste when you vape is a sign you need to switch the coil – if this happens, DO NOT continue to use it.

 How long a coil lasts depends on the brand that makes them; SMOK’s latest coils tend to SUCK, while UWELL’s coils for its Valyrian tank are very impressive.